voodooattack/e2d/readme.md

 __fillArc.js__

-There is no function for canvas to do this natively, so it was added to the core of e2d for convenience.
+This was added to the API for convenience.
+It works like `fillRect`, only for `arc`'s.

 ```javascript
 var fillArc = e2d.fillArc;